 Initially, I failed to connect with the new user from my Mac.
 I had disconnected my regular user account from the NAS as I was aware that two different user connections from the same Mac would not work anyway.

-However, on the Mac, you do not always get a dialog for entering username and password.
-It automatically uses my everyday credentials that are stored in the Mac’s Keychain.
+However, on the Mac, you do not always get a dialog for entering a username and password.
+It automatically uses my everyday credentials stored in the Mac’s Keychain.